-The contamination is the result of decades of conflict with non-state armed groups ( NSAG ) which has led to a huge displacement of persons.
-The government has registered more than 5 million Internally Displaced Persons ( IDP ).
-It is believed that landmines are dispersed throughout 40 % of the national territory, affecting 31 of 32 departments (states) and one of every two municipalities.
+The contamination in Colombia results from decades of conflict with non-state armed groups ( NSAG ), which has led to a huge displacement of persons.
+The UN High Commissioner for Refugees (UNHCR) has registered more than 7 million Internally Displaced Persons ( IDP ), accounting for almost 15% of the country’s total population.

 Moreover, despite the peace agreement signed between the Colombian Government and FARC, ongoing conflict between the State and other NSAG remains an obstacle to conduct humanitarian demining.